There’s nothing more tranquil, striking and that makes a powerful statement in the landscape like a garden water fountain.

 What Are Some Of The Different Types of Outdoor Garden Fountains?

-There are different types of a water fountain garden, each unique to suit the landscape settings.
-Also, the purpose the fountain will also help determine the fountain type to add to the garden.
+There are different types of water fountain gardens, each unique to suit the landscape settings.
+Also, the purpose of the fountain will also help determine the fountain type to add to the garden.

 For example, a formal garden may require a classic standing outdoor patio fountain which may have a contemporary or traditional look.

 A naturalistic garden may be a small pool or pond fountain fitted with softy dancing water jets or a disappearing fountain.